 About the course

-At the end of the second year, the final examination is taken, which consists of five elements.
+At the end of the second year, the final examination is taken, which consists of six elements.

 The first is an extended essay of between 5,000 and 6,000 words on a topic of Islamic art and archaeology or related fields (eg non-Islamic art, architecture and archaeology, Islamic studies, history, museology) to be selected by yourself in consultation with your supervisor.

-The second and third elements are two three-hour written examinations, in Arabic or Persian or Ottoman Turkish, one on language or unprepared texts, the second on prepared texts.
+The second and third elements are two three-hour written examinations, in Arabic or Persian or Ottoman Turkish, one on language and the second on prepared texts.

-Further information on the course, and the examination process, can be found in the Course Handbook, which can be accessed via the course webpage.
+Further information on the course, and the examination process, can be found in the course handbook via the course webpage.

 Oriental studies graduates have found employment in many and diverse fields including business, finance law, civil service, journalism, government and industry.